equinor/xtgeo/.github/pull_request_template.md

 - [ ] Tests added (if not, comment why)
 - [ ] Test coverage equal or up from main (run pytest with `--cov=src/ --cov-report term-missing`)
+- [ ] If relevant, a benchmarking case has been run prior to this PR to set the base before your changes are applied.
+- [ ] If relevant, benchmarking tests are added to demonstrate how the current change affects code speed
 - [ ] If not squash merging, every commit passes tests
 - [ ] Appropriate [commit prefix](https://upgraded-funicular-eywe4gy.pages.github.io/developing/#commit-prefixes) and precise commit message used
 - [ ] All debug prints and unnecessary comments removed